History | Athletic Club Official Website

 Athletic Club is founded.

-First titles
+First trophies

-Matches in Lamiako and the first cup competitions
+Matches in Lamiako and the first Copas

 Debut with a victory

-Athletic Club play their games in Lamiako (Leioa).
+Athletic Club play their games in Lamiako, Leioa.
 In 1902, Athletic wear their famous blue-and-white strip for the first time, make a foreign debut and win the first ever Alfonso XIII Coronation Cup.
 The Club inscribes its Statutes, integrates Bilbao FC and creates the Athletic Club Branch in Madrid.

 1901